Abhirama3/IoT-Air-Noise-Pollution-Monitor-PiPico2W/README.md

 ## Conclusion

-This project demonstrates a fully functional **IoT environmental monitoring system** using Raspberry Pi Pico W.
+This project demonstrates a fully functional **IoT environmental monitoring system** using Raspberry Pi Pico 2W.
 It effectively combines **sensing**, **local display**, **wireless connectivity**, and **cloud analytics**, making it ideal for academic submissions and practical deployments.

 ---